gbif/hp-swissnatcoll/en/data-aggregator.md

     <strong>1) Add 1 entry in your database/dataset (a new line in your excel file for instance) and fill out each field of this entry with the corresponding <a href="https://dwc.tdwg.org/terms/">Darwin Core term</a></strong> (if and only if the content of the field corresponds to the DwC definition).
 Adapt your data with the other important DwC terms until all of the information you want to export is ready.
   </div>
   <div style="flex: 1;">
-    ✅ No extra work of rearranging your database<br>
+    ✅ No extra work of restructuring your database<br>
     ✅ Easily reversed<br>
     ❌ Data as clean as possible<br>
     ❌ Wrong mapping